erikth23/BlackJack/README.md

 to more classes.
 Another possible addition would be to setup a money transfer system in which players are playing for real money.
 This could also be set up so that an individual could manage their own blackjack game in which they are the dealer.
 This would go along with the money transfer idea.
-This would work well as an MVP if we were trying to test if individuals would want to play BlackJack online, but there are bugs and unaccounted for use cases that need to be solved.
+More test cases should also be written to account for all possible cases.
+To go along with this, the code could be refactored so that there is less print statements, allowing for easier to write test cases This would work well as an MVP if we were trying to test if individuals would want to play BlackJack online, but there are bugs and unaccounted for use cases that need to be solved.
-##Libraries Used
+## Libraries Used
 1. Java 11
 I used the most updated Java library in order to have access to the most up to date tools.